Gutermann-Promenade

 Schonungen

-Where Ellertshausen Lake is today, there used to be a settlement.
+Where Lake Ellertshausen is today, there used to be a settlement.

 Just drive two kilometres north along the edge of the forest.